A safe, accessible, forward-thinking downtown

 Eveline Street is one of Selkirk’s most historic streets.
 At the turn of the century the street was part rail line connecting Selkirk’s wharf and business district with Winnipeg.
 It was a vibrant street at the heart of our community.
-This reconstruction project aims to bring back the life to Eveline Street while building for our future.
+This reconstruction project aimed to bring back the life to Eveline Street while building for our future and is doing just that.

 Reconstruction Project Highlights

-The City of Selkirk, using its Capital Asset Management Program, has identified Eveline Street between Eaton Avenue and Queen Avenue as being in poor condition and requiring a full reconstruction.
-In addition to the condition of the road, the street does not meet modern standards for accessibility, lighting, public safety, and other urban design best practices.
+The City of Selkirk, using its Capital Asset Management Program, identified Eveline Street between Eaton Avenue and Queen Avenue as being in poor condition and determined that it required a full reconstruction.
+In addition to the condition of the road, the street did not meet modern standards for accessibility, lighting, public safety, and other urban design best practices.

-This project will enhance the experience, safety and accessibility of Eveline from the Selkirk Bridge all the way to Selkirk Park.
-That’s seven city blocks of road and boulevard work and is Selkirk’s largest street reconstruction project in decades.
-The City has recently completed the public engagement and design process.
+This project aimed to enhance the experience, safety and accessibility of Eveline from the Selkirk Bridge all the way into Selkirk Park.
+That’s seven city blocks of road and boulevard work and was Selkirk’s largest street reconstruction project in decades.
+Despite the challenges from the pandemic, the city undertook the most extensive public engagement process to date before and during construction.

 Accessibility and design